MrGrasss/TeleBlitz-BestTelebot/README.md

     - Proxies: The formats of the proxies are hostname:port@username:password or hostname:port:username:pass.
       I suggest using proxies for most functions except for scraping / changing info :)  Using 0 proxies on everything should not be too bad, just make sure to use  multiple accounts if you do.
+I recommend simply using iproyal better proxy support will be provided in the future

     - Add members to group: This will always first join your clients to the destined group before adding your scraped users.
 In the adder folder you will find a config file to adjust at which added amount per client the program